 I had fibromyalgia for many years, and came to agree with the doctors who told me it was a sleep disorder.
 Now that I am free of its constant pain, I cherish a good night’s sleep.
 The only other person I’ve known who was so enamored of sleep was a Greek man who remembered having to get up pre-dawn in the Army.
 Ruined him.
 A lot of my writing is done in my sleep – I wake up in the morning with the resolution of a challenge, a few choice words, a title to something, an idea for a new project, whatever.
 I also used sleep when I was studying foreign languages – I read over the vocabulary lists before I went to sleep and remembered them better in the morning.
 When your mind is asleep, it is still prioritizing, analyzing, and digesting ideas and intentions.
-Insomnia doesn’t happen often, and one reasons that is so is because I have become familiar with a practice called YOGA NIDRA.
+Insomnia doesn’t happen often, and one reasons is that I have become familiar with a practice called YOGA NIDRA.
 There are places online where you can be guided through various Yoga Nidra sessions.
 I use yogaglo.com.
 The number one pick on Google is https://www.doyogawithme.com/content/yoga-nidra-sleep and I nearly conked out while evaluating it for you.
 Here are two yoga practices which put me to sleep without fail.

 - While lying on your back, breathe in on a count of three, hold for three, breathe out for three.
 Breathe in for four, hold for four, breathe out for four.
 Continue until you reach fifteen.
 You’ll feel a touch of oxygen deprivation when you get into the higher numbers (which might be the secret of this exercise).
 If you aren’t asleep by then, count backwards to three.